kubos/kubos/docs/services/payload-service.rst

 models.py
 =========

-Inside of the example `models.py` file there is a `Subsystem` and `Status` class.
+Inside of the example `models.py` file there are `Subsystem` and `Status` classes.
 Both of these classes must be subclasses of `graphql.ObjectType <http://docs.graphene-python.org/en/latest/types/objecttypes/>`_ from the `graphene <http://docs.graphene-python.org/en/latest/>`_ module.

 The `Subsystem` class models the hardware that this service will be interacting with.